 At the time of initial appointment and subsequent renewal of appointment, if applicable, the University notifies the employee in writing of the status of the project appointment and the expected ending date of the project appointment in accordance with WAC 357-19-315.

-Utilize the template offer letters available from the Managers area of the HRS website at:
+Utilize the template offer letters available from Staff Recruitment ToolKit website at: